ethereum-optimism/design-docs/protocol/superchainerc20/L1-native-factory.md

 2. Core developers and Foundation will organize a hardfork between the upgraded chains.
 3. The hardfork will update the implementation address on the Beacon Contract.

-## Open Questions

-- How should different ERC20 implementations be handled?
-One or multiple implementations per Beacon Contract predeploy?
-- How should native token deployment in L2 behave?